 After several weeks, the breast implants will settle into place and soften.
 The final positioning of your new breasts may take up to three months.

-For many women the healing process after augmentation happens quickly.
+For many women, the healing process after augmentation happens quickly.
 The recovery time for breast augmentation surgery varies from person to person but most women can begin some regular activities within 24 hours after surgery.
-However, some more activities, like sports or exercise, may need to be placed on hold for up to two weeks after surgery.
+However, like sports or exercise may need to be placed on hold for up to two weeks after surgery.
 Many women state that they experience soreness in their breast for several weeks.

 After Surgery Instructions

 It is important to follow the doctor’s recommendations after surgery.
 Here are a few common recommendations you should follow: